RAJDEEP-2003/CourseMate/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the repository owner via [LinkedIn](https://www.linkedin.com/in/fitsum-helina-57164828a/).
+For any questions or suggestions, please open an issue .

 ## License